ryppl/boost-history/statistics/kernel/libs/statistics/detail/kernel/doc/readme.txt

     - Replaced namespace statistics by statistics::detail
     - Finer directory structure
     - nw_visitor_tuple replaced by nw_visitor_unary which no longer constrains
-    the training data to be a tuple (our preference is a fusion::map).
+    the training data to be a tuple.
-    - added cross_validation
+    - Added cross_validation

 July 2009           : Creation
 March 2009:         : improved_fast_gauss_transform (now deprecated)